 It is important to remember that in both cases the surrogate will be the child’s legal parent.

 It is possible to enter into a surrogacy agreement in the UK but it is not legally enforceable.
-No matter what the biological position and where the child is born, the surrogate will always be recognised as the legal mother of the child, and if she is married her spouse will be recognised as the child’s legal father/second legal parent.
+No matter what the biological position and where the child is born, the surrogate will always be recognised as the legal mother of the child, and if she is married her spouse or civil partner will be recognised as the child’s legal father/second legal parent.

 If your surrogate is single, one of the intended parents may be named on the initial birth certificate but this will depend on a number of factors, including whether your child was conceived at a fertility clinic.
 Our specialist surrogacy law team can advise you on the various HFEA forms you can sign prior to conception.